 Because of this tension, Nauru tabled a proposal in 1991 to develop a mechanism that would insure against loss and damage caused by climate change.
 This proposal saw little progress until the 2010 Cancun Accords that begun a work programme to address loss and damage from the adverse effects of climate change.
 The Alliance of Small Island States, the Least Developed Countries, and the G77 have all called for establishing of an international mechanism to address all elements of loss and damage from climate change through risk management, insurance, compensation, and rehabilitation.
 This international mechanism would address some of the broader international legal principles at play in the dynamic of human rights and climate change, such as the polluter pays principle, common but differentiated responsibilities and respective capabilities, the obligation not to cause environmental harm, and state sovereignty.
 As Sri Lankan President Mahinda Rajapaksa pointed out, “in an era of increasing concern for human rights, we address the consequences for the poor of pollution, and ensure mechanisms for compensation when basic rights, for life, for health, for development, are violated.”

-As the UNFCCC considers creating a mechanism to address loss and damage at COP 18 in Doha and beyond, it might consider the existing human rights frameworks that may kick in without effective implementation of such a mechanism.
+As the UNFCCC considers creating a mechanism to view them here, as well as address loss and damage at COP 18 in Doha and beyond, it might consider the existing human rights frameworks that may kick in without effective implementation of such a mechanism.
 That is to say that those parties, particularly those developed country parties that have been identified as being obstructive in the process (Canada, the United States), might consider the potential for being accused in court of violating human rights.
-Argentina has already noted in a submission to the FCCC on post-2012 negotiations that contributions from developing countries will necessarily depend on "striking the balance between our responsibility to our citizens—ensuring they have access to minimum standards of security, human rights, and social benefits, such as food, health, education, shelter, and opportunity for self-development—and the means available to implement mitigation activities."
+Argentina has already noted in a submission to the FCCC on post-2012 negotiations that contributions from developing countries will necessarily depend on “striking the balance between our responsibility to our citizens—ensuring they have access to minimum standards of security, human rights, and social benefits, such as food, health, education, shelter, and opportunity for self-development—and the means available to implement mitigation activities.”
 Developed countries have a duty to ensure that private actors do not directly violate human rights.
 This means that they must regulate those actors to prevent them from acting contrary to international law.
 When states fail to do so, as is so often the case, they place themselves in a position to be held liable for human rights violations.
 Though this liability may not result in successful trial in human rights cases, it does outline the obligations of developed countries to support a mechanism that addresses loss and damage.